ITS 200: Content Management with SharePoint

 - Naming conventions (no_spaces, lowercase, descriptive names, including file suffixes)

-- Understanding CSS, Templates, Styles, Formats, and Basic HTML
+- Understanding Styles, Formats, and Basic HTML

 How to...